jalal246/js-interview/basice-part-3.md

 # Key points - JS - Part 3

-- Estimated Time: less than 1 hour
+\* Estimated Time: less than 1 hour

-## 1) What are promises and how they are useful
+## 1) What are promises and how they are useful?

 1- We use promises for handling asynchronous interactions in a sequential manner.